-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 Static Pages and Prerendering

-As I described above, SvelteKit uses the concept of adapters to build apps for different environments.
+As noted above, SvelteKit uses the concept of adapters to build apps for different environments.
 Adapters are imported in the

-svelte.config.cjs file.
+svelte.config.js file.

-When you open this configuration file, you can see that our application currently uses the node adapter.
-This will optimize the build output for a Node environment and, by default, every page of our application will be rendered upon request by a Node server.
+When we open this configuration file, we can see that our application currently uses the auto adapter.
+This will optimize the build output for certain deployment targets such as Vercel or Netlify and, by default, every page of our application will be rendered upon request by a Node server.
 However, this seems a little bit too much, considering the current state of our app.
-Also, you might not want to run a server for your application.
+Also, we might not want to run a server for our application.

 As our app doesn’t currently depend on any dynamic data, it could consist entirely of static files.
 And there’s an

-adapter-static that you can install, which turns SvelteKit into a static site generator.
-It would render your entire app into a collection of static files during the build process.
+adapter-static that we can install, which turns SvelteKit into a static site generator.
+It would render our entire app into a collection of static files during the build process.
 However, this would prevent us from creating additional pages that depend on server-side rendering.

 As we don’t want to turn all our pages into static files, we’ll make use of another SvelteKit feature which enables us to prerender individual files of our application.
 In our case, we’d like the about page to be prerendered, since it consists of static content and rendering the page on every request would be unnecessary.
-We can achieve this by adding the following code snippet at the top of our
+We can achieve this by adding the following code snippet to our

 export const prerender = true;

-We can test this out by running
+We can test this out by switching the adapter to

 npm run build.
 This will generate a functioning Node server inside the